Jgorf/pyGame/README.md

 ### Option 2: Run the Code on Local Machine

-If you prefer to run the code yourself, follow these steps.
+&nbsp;&nbsp;If you prefer to run the code yourself, follow these steps.
 This option requires Python and the Pygame library.

 1. **Install Python**:
    - Download and install Python from the [official Python website](https://www.python.org/downloads/).